macreiben-dev/rfactor2-server-linux/README.md

 Sometimes after git clone, it is not possible to run the script on windows because of end of file character.

 So this sed script remove them.
-You should use LF end of lines.
+You should use LF end of lines in your code editor.

 # Thoughts